-Rich in empirical data, this book will be useful to scholars and researchers of political studies, public administration, governance, public policy, development studies, urban studies, as also practitioners and NGOs.
+Rich in empirical data, this book will be useful to scholars and researchers of political studies, public administration, governance, public policy, development studies and urban studies, as well as practitioners and non-governmental organizations.

 Table of Contents